meenuraji/S15A/README.md

 (https://github.com/nianticlabs/monodepth2) and foundout better depth predictions than nyu-h5.
 My intution for poor depth prediction of

-few fg images is (*As menctioned erlier) becaue of poor selection of foregroung images i.e with some what blur margins
+few fg images is (*As mentioned earlier) because of poor selection of foreground images i.e with some what blur margins

 Image